 Psyllopsis fraxinicola

-Of the ash-feeding Psyllopsis species this one seems to be the commonest round here - indeed the only one I've recorded although I've suspected the galls of fraxini and not been able to confirm them.
+Of the ash-feeding Psyllopsis species this one seems to be the commonest round here - I'd found several of these before I found any of the other species.
 Psyllopsis differ from other genera with similar wing venation in having at least nine thick black basal spines on their metatibia.

 Psyllopsis fraxinicola, North Elmham Cathedral Meadows (Norfolk, UK), 9th July 2021